About Little Green Globetrotter

 When we got married, Alex and I were told, more than once, that we would have to choose between our dream of travelling the world and our wish to start a family…we chose both!

 While travelling, we purposefully choose to support businesses, including where we stay, where we eat and where we buy travel products, that keep the environment and local community at the forefront of their ethos.

-We want Theo to have a love for adventure and a sense of curiosity about the world, and what better way to develop this than actually exposing him to it?
+We want T and C to have a love for adventure and a sense of curiosity about the world, and what better way to develop this than actually exposing them to it?

 No, travelling with young children is not wasted!
-So, with Theo in tow, I am here to show you that travelling with a young family is not only possible, but hugely rewarding, fun, valuable and it can easily be done in an environmentally-friendly way.
+So, with our boys in tow, I am here to show you that travelling with a young family is not only possible, but hugely rewarding, fun, valuable and it can easily be done in an environmentally-friendly way.

 From the age of 5, I was encouraged to keep travel journals, along with diaries of my experiences at home whenever my Dad was away with work (he made history and science documentaries that took him filming all over the world).